abs-lang/abs/README.md

 }
 ```

-Wondering how you can run this code?
-Simply grab the latest
+Wondering how to run this code?
+Grab the latest
 [release](https://github.com/abs-lang/abs/releases) and run:

 ```